Pbotsaris/my_sqlite/README.md

 Loading a table from a CSV is much more performant as the program will index the table upon loading.
 It will also create a copy of the `.csv` file in the `data/` directory so editing a table will NOT modify your original csv file.

-When you query a csv file directly however, the program has to create a temporary table and index this table which makes the request take much longer.
+When you query a csv file directly however, the program has to create a temporary table and index for this table which makes the request take much longer.
 Updating, delete and insert will modify your original csv file.

 ## Loading database from a file